PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-setup-message.md

 category: "mobile"
 tags: "mobile"
 introduction: This is the message that will be sent with your location.
-warning: Make sure your contacts know what to do if they receive this message
+warning: Create a plan so your contacts know what to do when they receive this
 component: message
 action:
   - title: "Next"